Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-Grand-Central_Dispatch/Lesson2.md

 <!-- The way you work with threads is by creating a DispatchQueue.
 When you create a queue, the OS will potentially create and assign one or more threads to the queue.
 If existing threads are available, they can be reused; if not, then the OS will create them as necessary. -->

+When you create a `DispatchQueue`, the OS will potentially create and assign one or more threads to the queue.
+If existing threads are available in the pool, they can be reused; if not, then the OS will create them as needed.

 <!-- Creating a dispatch queue is pretty simple on your part, as you can see in the example below: -->

 <!-- Normally, you'd put the text of the label directly inside the initializer, but it's broken into separate statements for the sake of brevity. -->